Tuition, Holds & Collections

 The Cashiers Office does not give out financial aid refund checks at the cashier window.

-You can opt in to have your financial aid refund directly deposited into your checking or savings account by enrolling in eRefund by clicking on "Sign up for direct deposit refunds" after logging in at Evergreen's Web Payment Portal.
+You can opt in to have your financial aid refund directly deposited into your checking or savings account by enrolling in eRefund by clicking "Sign up for direct deposit refunds" after logging in at Evergreen's Web Payment Portal.

 If you also receive paychecks from the college, please note that eRefunds are not the same as payroll direct deposits and each is opted into separately.